bmc0/dsp/README.md

 		Directional boost method for the front channels.
 The default is `simple`, which affects all frequencies equally.
-The `band` and `combined` methods only apply to `matrix4_mb`. `band` simply makes each band independent.
-This minimizes pumping of the uncorrelated component outside of a given band, but can cause audible timbre changes to the correlated component in some cases. `combined` computes weighted averages of the `simple` and `band` methods based on the status of the event detection algorithm.
+The `band` and `combined` methods only apply to `matrix4_mb`. `band` simply makes each band independent, which minimizes pumping of the uncorrelated component outside of a given band. `combined` computes weighted averages of the `simple` and `band` methods based on the status of the event detection algorithm.
+The default `{min,max}_band_weight` values are 0.5 and 0.9, respectively.

+		Any of the methods can cause audible timbre changes when compared directly to the original 2-channel mix.
+However, `band` and `combined` are often better in this regard as they are better able to preserve the total power in each band.
+Transient coloration of the uncorrelated part seems to be masked in most cases.
 	* `no_dir_boost`
 		Alias for `dir_boost=none`.
 	* `signal`